ebzzry/barf/README.md

     baf version

-To view the list of installed packages, using the index:

-    baf v-i

-To view the list of installed packages, using querying:
+To view the list of installed packages:

     baf q-i